ManuelZierl/fellow/docs/configuration/index.md

 It is recommended to set this to: `.fellow/commands`

 This allows you to keep custom command implementations organized and version-controlled in your project root.
 Commands placed here can be registered in your config and used just like built-in ones.
+Learn more about [custom commands](/fellow/commands/custom).

 ### `custom_clients_paths`